 (Their speeches were cool so click on the links to hear them.)

 But I’ve earned some street cred from decades of life and I think I’ve got some things to share, even sans celebrity status.
-So if I were standing on a stage delivering my thoughts to the Class of 2015 on graduation day, here’s what I’d say:
+So if I were standing on a stage delivering my thoughts to this year’s graduating class on graduation day, here’s what I’d say.

 Class, you are in this moment standing at the crucible of BEFORE and AFTER.
 You are on that edge, that exhilarating edge where excitement and fear and the unknown intersect.
 Breathe.

 You stand in a tiny portal in time where you are both safe and limitless and in a space that is more special than you know.
 This is what grace feels like.

 In just a short time you will march out of here with your dreams and diplomas in hand thinking you’re finished with school.
 Let me assure you, earth school has much more to teach you.

 Here are eight lessons, some based onTaoism principles that I want to share with you.
 These are lessons I’ve learned from master teachers…oh hell, let’s just say I’m still learning.
 I hope they serve you well.